YahooArchive/express-state/README.md

 app.set('state namespace', 'MY_APP');
 ```

-Now anytime data is exposed, the root namespace will be added as a prefix unless
+Now anytime data is exposed, the root namespace will be prepended unless it
-it already exists in the `namespace` passed into the `expose()` call or the
+already exists in the `namespace` passed into the `expose()` call or the
 passed-in `namespace` starts with `"window."`.

 With the above `"MY_APP"` root namespace, the following are all equivalent and